strategineer/personal-website/content/blog/2025-01-23/index.md

 If your players aren't exploring the megadungeon and becoming invested in this vast space and the NPCs that inhabit it, what's the point of running a megadungeon?

-### End each session, by confirming with your players where they're going next
+### End each session by confirming where the PCs are going next

 Prepping for all the possible paths the players might take through the megadungeon felt like torture because I wasted so much time prepping NPCs and encounters that players never experienced.